 Economic Growth in Brazil

-Brazil's GDP growth between 2013 and 2022 was characterized by economic turbulence and modest recoveries.
+Brazil's GDP growth over the last decade was characterized by economic turbulence and modest recoveries.
 The country entered a severe recession in 2015-2016, driven by political instability and declining commodity prices.
 Subsequent years saw gradual recovery, although growth remained sluggish.
-The COVID-19 pandemic brought another downturn, but the economy showed resilience in 2021-2022, partly due to commodity exports and strong fiscal stimulus.
+The COVID-19 pandemic brought another downturn in 2020, but the economy showed resilience in the following years, partly due to strong commodity exports and fiscal stimulus.
+However, a lack of structural reforms and a sclerotic public sector continue to hold back economic potential.

 Brazil GDP Chart